 Pockets and Prospects funding

-SCCAN is offering some further small ‘Pockets and Prospects‘ grants to our members to help you to engage with ‘disadvantaged’ groups in your community and to work with them to tackle ‘climate disruption’.
+Small ‘Pockets and Prospects‘ grants to our members to help you to engage with ‘disadvantaged’ groups in your community and to work with them to tackle ‘climate disruption’.
 The funding comes from the Scottish Government via the Scottish Community Alliance.

 SCVO’s Funding Guide